Sikandar Sultan

 Sikandar Sultan identified a gap in the food industry of Pakistan, where ready-made spice mixes were unheard of and selling loose spices was the norm.
 He took Pakistan’s cultural heritage of spice mixes to create Shan Foods.
 From thereon, he led Shan Foods to become the second largest packaged spice mixes and packaged food products company in Pakistan, ranked only behind National Foods Limited.
-As of 2017, the Company exports its products to more than 60 countries and has annual revenues exceeding Rs.
-9 billion.
-In 2018, he hinted at listing the company on the stock exchange but did not give any firm timeline for an initial public offering.